geddski/wrapjs/README.md

 So there you have it.
 The wrap.js plugin turns any old script into an AMD module with just a little config.

-## Examples
+## More Examples
 I've included several examples in the `examples` directory.
-Will post more info shortly.
+By default the wrapped scripts are still available as globals.
+See [as-globals.html](https://github.com/geddesign/wrap.js/blob/master/examples/as-globals.html).

+The wrapped scripts are also returned to your callback just like AMD modules.
+See [as-modules.html](https://github.com/geddesign/wrap.js/blob/master/examples/as-modules.html).

+If you want to have the wrapped scripts no longer available as globals, you can remove the global and do any other custom things in a function you pass to the `attach` property.
+See [as-modules-only.html](https://github.com/geddesign/wrap.js/blob/master/examples/as-modules-only.html).